Turkey's Oruc Reis survey vessel back near southern shore, ship tracker shows | Headlines

 NATO members Turkey and Greece have overlapping claims to continental shelves and rights to potential energy resources in the eastern Mediterranean.
 Tensions flared last month after Ankara sent Oruc Reis to map out possible oil and gas drilling prospects in waters claimed by Greece, Cyprus and Turkey.
 Turkey's navy had issued an advisory earlier this month saying that the Oruc Reis would continue operations in the area until Sept.
 12.

 Foreign Minister Mevlut Cavusoglu had said the ship would continue exploratory operations for longer but no extension to the advisory has been issued so far.
-Refinitiv ship tracking data showed Oruc Reis, along with two accompanying vessels, had returned to a location just off the coast of Antalya on Sunday.
+Refinitiv ship tracking data showed Oruc Reis, along with two accompanying vessels, had anchored at a location just off the coast of Antalya on Sunday.

 Greek Prime Minister Kyriakos Mitsotakis welcomed the move.
 "The return of Oruc Reis is a positive first step, I hope there will be continuity.
 We want to talk with Turkey but in a climate without provocations," he told reporters in Thessaloniki.